-(2) We shall not be liable for damage caused by incorrect use or the improper installation of our products, insofar as this is not our responsibility.
-We expressly point out that the goods may only be used for the contractually specified purpose or the purpose customary for the product.
+(2) We shall not be liable for damage resulting from incorrect use or improper installation of our products, insofar as this is not our responsibility.
+We expressly point out that the goods may only be used for the contractually determined purpose or the purpose customary for the product.

 (3) We shall be liable for damages – irrespective of the legal grounds – in the event of intent and gross negligence.
-In the event of simple negligence, we shall only be liable for a) Damages resulting from injury to life, body or health. b) from the breach of an essential contractual obligation (obligation, the fulfilment of which makes the proper execution of the contract possible in the first place and on the observance of which the contractual partner regularly relies and may rely); in this case, however, our liability is limited to the compensation of the foreseeable, typically occurring damage.
+In the event of simple negligence, we shall only be liable for a) damages arising from injury to life, limb or health b) from the breach of a material contractual obligation (obligation whose fulfilment is a prerequisite for the proper performance of the contract and on whose fulfilment the contractual partner regularly relies and may rely); in this case, however, our liability shall be limited to compensation for the foreseeable, typically occurring damage.

-(5) The obligations arising from § 8 para.
-2 – 3 shall not apply if we have fraudulently concealed a defect or have assumed a guarantee for the quality of the goods.
+(5) The limitations of liability resulting from § 8 paras.
+2 – 3 do not apply insofar as we have fraudulently concealed a defect or have assumed a guarantee for the quality of the goods.
 The same applies to customer claims under the Product Liability Act.

 (6) The customer may only withdraw from or terminate the contract due to a breach of duty that does not consist of a defect if we are responsible for the breach of duty.

-(1) Until the fulfilment of all claims (including all balance claims from current account) to which we are entitled against the customer for any legal reason now or in the future, the following securities shall be granted to us: The goods shall remain our property until payment has been made in full.
-If our (co-) ownership expires due to processing, mixing or combination, it is already agreed now that the customer’s (co-) ownership of the actual object shall pass to us in proportion to the value (invoice value).
-The customer shall hold our (co-) ownership in safe custody free of charge.
+(1) Until the fulfilment of all claims (including all balance claims from current account) to which we are entitled against the customer for any legal reason now or in the future, we are granted the following securities: The goods shall remain our property until payment has been made in full.
+If our (co-)ownership expires due to processing, mixing or combination, it is already agreed now that the customer’s (co-)ownership of the actual item shall pass to us in proportion to the value (invoice value).
+The customer shall keep our (co-)ownership in safe custody free of charge.
 Goods to which we are entitled to (co-)ownership are hereinafter referred to as reserved goods.

 (3) In the event of conduct by the customer in breach of the contract – in particular default of payment – we shall be entitled to take back the goods subject to retention of title at the customer’s expense or, if applicable, to demand assignment of the customer’s claims for return against third parties.
-The taking back or seizure of the goods subject to retention of title by us shall not constitute a rescission of the contract, unless the German Installment Purchase Act (Abzahlungsgesetz) applies.
-If goods subject to retention of title are installed by the customer as an essential component in the real estate of a third party, the customer hereby assigns the claims for payment arising against the third party or the party to whom it relates in the amount of the value of the goods subject to retention of title with all ancillary invoices including such for the granting of a security mortgage with priority over the rest; we accept the assignment.
-The seller of building elements intended for installation in a building of a third party as essential components on the basis of the customer’s contract for work and services with the builder agrees that the company’s (buyer’s) claim under the law of obligations to the creation of a security mortgage (§ 648 BGB) shall pass to the seller on the basis of and with the assignment of claims agreed above in the value of the building elements delivered.
-In order to assert these rights, the customer is obliged, upon request, to inform us whether and when the delivered construction elements have been installed.
-The customer is authorised to obtain the registration of a security mortgage himself, but is obliged to transfer these rights to us upon request (cf. §1153,1154para.3,873BGB).
+The taking back or seizure of the goods subject to retention of title by us shall not constitute a withdrawal from the contract, unless the German Installment Purchase Act (Abzahlungsgesetz) applies.
+If goods subject to retention of title are installed by the customer as an essential component in the real estate of a third party, the customer hereby assigns the claims for payment arising against the third party or the party to whom it relates in the amount of the value of the goods subject to retention of title with all ancillary invoices, including those for the granting of a security mortgage with priority over the rest; we accept the assignment.

 (4) Cash payments, bank transfers or cheque payments made against the sending of a bill of exchange issued by the customer and accepted by the seller shall only be deemed to be fulfilment in accordance with sentence 1 when the bill of exchange has been honoured by the drawee and the customer is thus released from liability for the bill of exchange.
-The agreed retention of title (without prejudice to further agreements) shall therefore remain in force in favour of the seller until the bill of exchange has been honoured.
-Insofar as the value of the securities to which we are entitled exceeds our total claims by more than 10%, we are obliged to retransfer them at the customer’s request, whereby the selection of the securities to be released is incumbent upon us.
+The agreed retention of title (without prejudice to further agreements) shall therefore remain in favour of the seller until the bill of exchange has been honoured.
+Insofar as the value of the securities to which we are entitled exceeds our total claims by more than 10%, we shall be obliged to retransfer them at the customer’s request, whereby the selection of the securities to be released shall be incumbent upon us.

 (1) If the customer is a merchant within the meaning of the German Commercial Code (HGB), a legal entity under public law or a special fund under public law, the exclusive – including international – place of jurisdiction for all disputes arising from or in connection with the contractual relationship shall be Magdeburg.
-However, we are also entitled to bring an action at the customer’s general place of jurisdiction.
+However, we are also entitled to bring an action at the general place of jurisdiction of the customer.

-(1) These GTC and all legal relationships between us and the customer shall be governed exclusively by the laws of the Federal Republic of Germany, to the exclusion of all international and supranational (contractual) legal systems, in particular the UN Convention on Contracts for the International Sale of Goods.
+(1) These GTC and all legal relationships between us and the customer shall be governed exclusively by the law of the Federal Republic of Germany, to the exclusion of all international and supranational (contractual) legal systems, in particular the UN Convention on Contracts for the International Sale of Goods. legal systems, in particular the UN Convention on Contracts for the International Sale of Goods.

-(1) If individual provisions of these General Terms and Conditions should be invalid in whole or in part, this shall not affect the validity of the remaining provisions.
-The wholly or partially invalid provision shall be replaced by a provision which, as far as legally possible, comes closest to the meaning and purpose of the invalid clause, taking into account the economic objective.
+(1) If individual provisions of these General Terms and Conditions should be wholly or partially invalid, this shall not affect the validity of the remaining provisions.
+The wholly or partially invalid provision shall be replaced by a provision which, to the extent legally possible, comes closest to the meaning and purpose of the invalid clause, taking into account the economic objective.